Did you know that interior decoration has an impact on your health?

 Ivy Ross, Google's Vice President of Product Design, led the project.
 He said that approximately half of the participants were surprised by the room they felt most comfortable in because it was not the one that most visually appealed to them.
 "We have over-optimized our environments for our cognitive mind in recent years, and we need to ignite our senses and increase awareness of what makes us feel good rather than what we think".

-A simple conclusion to this study could be that what we perceive as good for us is not necessarily what makes us feel good and at home.
 We tend to let our intellect speak too much and listen less to how we feel.
 Through this cognitive approach, we feel that we are in control of our environment and thus in control of our life and our home.

 Attachment to Place: Book by Yi-Fu Tuan